Panelized Vs. Modular Homes: Sidestepping Supply Chain Woes

 • Limited inventory of available homes

-For new home construction (custom or otherwise) the picture is less rosy – especially for modular construction.
+The picture is less rosy for new home construction (custom or otherwise) – especially for modular construction.
 Lumber prices remain a point of contention; while they're down, lower prices are taking their time impacting new construction costs.

 Modular Construction Vs. the Supply Chain